Source Free Unsupervised Graph Domain Adaptation: Problem Statement Methodology

 \subsection{Structure Consistency Optimization Objective}

-Since we do not have any supervision on the target graph, leveraging the structural information of the target graph becomes the key solution.
+To adapt the source model to the shifted target domain without source data, leveraging the structural information of the target graph becomes the key solution.
 Thus, we design a Structure Consistency (SC) objective based on two hypotheses, i.e., (1) the probability of sharing the same label for local neighbors is relatively high; (2) the probability of sharing the same label for the nodes with the same structural role is relatively high.
-These two hypotheses are commonly used in lots of Graph Embedding works \cite{perozzi2014deepwalk,grover2016node2vec,ribeiro2017struc2vec} where several structure preserving losses based on the above hypotheses are designed for learning node representations.
+These two hypotheses are commonly utilized in lots of Graph Embedding works \cite{perozzi2014deepwalk, grover2016node2vec, ribeiro2017struc2vec} where several structure-preserving losses based on the above hypotheses are designed for learning node representations.
+To be specific, the SC objective is designed as follows: